s117/NS2-Server-Watchdog/README.md

 # NS2-Server-Watchdog
-A watchdog script for the NS2 dedicated server.
+A watchdog script(Python 2.7) for the NS2 dedicated server.
 It can help the server admin to:

 1. Daily restart the server according to the memory leaking status
 2. Auto restart the unexpected crashed server